 Former Research Professionals

 Yiran Fan assisted Professor George M. Constantinides on analyzing the relation between household income and consumption.
-Additionally, he is assisted Professors Will Cong, Zhiguo He, Kelly Shue and Eric Zwick on a variety of projects.
-Fan has a Bachelor of Economics in Finance from Peking University, an MPhil in Finance from Cambridge and an MS in Financial Mathematics from the University of Chicago.
+Additionally, he assisted Professors Will Cong, Zhiguo He, Kelly Shue and Eric Zwick on a variety of projects.
+Fan earned a Bachelor of Economics in Finance from Peking University, an MPhil in Finance from Cambridge and an MS in Financial Mathematics from the University of Chicago.
 After working with the Fama-Miller Center, Fan went on to pursue a PhD in the joint program in Financial Economics at the University of Chicago Booth School of Business.

 Pierre Jaffard assisted Professors Will Cong, Elisabeth Kempf, Lubos Pastor and Jacopo Ponticelli.
 Jaffard has an Engineering Degree from Ecole nationale des Ponts et Chaussees, Marne-la-Vallee, France, and a master’s degree in Economics from Paris School of Economics, Paris.
 After completing his time at the Fama-Miller Center, he went on to pursue his PhD in Finance at Massachusetts Institute of Technology.

 Markus Schwedeler assisted Professor Tarek Hassan on several projects.
 Markus has a BSc and MSc in Economics from the University of Maastricht and the Barcelona Graduate School of Economics, respectively.
 He previously worked at the European Central Bank.
 After working with the Fama-Miller Center, he went on to pursue his PhD in Economics at Boston University.